Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon RX 470 4GB should be a lot faster than the GeForce GTX 950 overall. (explain)
+Memory BandwidthIn theory, the Radeon RX 470 4GB should perform a lot faster than the GeForce GTX 950 in general. (explain)

-Texel RateThe Radeon RX 470 4GB is quite a bit (approximately 141%) more effective at AF than the GeForce GTX 950. (explain)
+Texel RateThe Radeon RX 470 4GB should be quite a bit (about 141%) better at AF than the GeForce GTX 950. (explain)

-Pixel RateThe GeForce GTX 950 will be a little bit (about 11%) faster with regards to FSAA than the Radeon RX 470 4GB, and also capable of handling higher screen resolutions better. (explain)
+Pixel RateThe GeForce GTX 950 should be a bit (approximately 11%) better at AA than the Radeon RX 470 4GB, and also will be capable of handling higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison